jlinville01/jlinville01.github.io/README.md

 # Resume

-Application that doubles as a digital resume as well as portfolio item including unit and integrastion tests.
+Application that doubles as a digital resume as well as portfolio item including unit and integration tests.

 # Setting up Locally